IsakIngebrigtsen/GeoNavPCR/README.md

     # Path to teapot_lidar project.
 Code forked with the hash f1e8d6ba6d9a0003ecc4630a878518c3778dabf4, with some minor
     # adjustments.
 Version used can be pulled from https://github.com/IsakIngebrigtsen/teapot-lidar
     data_path_teapot_lidar = "C:\\Users\\isakf\\Documents\\1_Geomatikk\\Master\\master_code\\Master_thesis\\teapot_lidar"
-    Area = "Lillehammer"
-    system_folder = "Round1"  # ETPOS system folder is the same dataset as the referance point cloud.
-PPP is a different round. section = "Full"  # Full, Forest, Rural, Dense number_of_files = 1
+    Area = "Lillehammer" # Lillehammer, and Dovre are areas that can be tested. system_folder = "Round1"  # Round 1, and Round 2 is for Lillehammer, and Round 3 and Round 4 is for dovre. section = "Full"  # Full, Forest, Rural, Dense number_of_files = 1
     file_list = get_files(18, number_of_files, system_folder)  # the files from the 10th file and 5 files on # Take file nr.
 17 next.